phalcon-orphanage/docs/en/reference/models.rst

     }

 The model Robots now maps to "the_birds" table.
-The "initialize" method helps us to set up the model with custom behavior.This method is only called once during the request.
+The "initialize" method helps us to set up the model with custom behavior.
+This method is only called once during the request.

 Understanding Record To Objects
 -------------------------------